Nilgiri Biosphere Reserve: Etymology

 The word Nilgiri is derived from the Tamil word neelam meaning blue and the Sanskrit word giri meaning mountain.
 It is thought that the bluish flowers of kurinji shrubs gave rise to the name.

 History

-In the 1970s, an area of around 5670 km2 in the Nilgiri Mountains was proposed to be included in the list of biosphere reserves of India.
-This proposed area encompassed a forestry zone of 2290 km2, a core zone of 2020 km2, an agricultural zone of 1330 km2 and a restoration zone of 30 km2.
+In the 1970s, an area of around 5670 km2 in the Nilgiri Mountains was proposed to be included in the list of the biosphere reserves of India.
+This proposed area encompassed a forestry zone of 2290 km2, a core zone of 2020 km2, an agricultural zone of 1330 km², and a restoration zone of 30 km².
 Nilgiri Biosphere Reserve was established in September 1986 and is India's first biosphere reserve under UNESCO's Man and the Biosphere Programme.